rwinkhart/sshyp/README.md

 # Roadmap
 Short-term Goals:

+- implement a method for tracking how long it has been since a password has been changed (password aging)
+- find and fix more bugs

+Long-term Goals:

 - migrate from gpg to a better-suited utility focused on symmetric cipher encryption

-Long-term Goals:

-- improve OS compatibility
 - seize the thrones, shear the humans